Floridsdorf: Nationality and migration

 Traditionally a working-class Austrian district, Floridsdorf had a lower share of foreign-born residents than inner districts.
 In 2001, about 15.4% of residents were born outside Austria.
-The largest immigrant groups at that time were from former Yugoslavia (especially Serbia and Montenegro, 2.3% of the population) and Turkey (1.2%).
+The largest immigrant groups at that time were from the former Yugoslavia (especially Serbia and Montenegro, 2.3% of the population) and Turkey (1.2%).
 Only 11% of residents in 2006 were foreign nationals (vs ~19% for Vienna overall).
 However, the 21st-century population growth has come partly from immigration and newcomers from other districts.
 By 2024, approximately 30.7% of Floridsdorf inhabitants were not Austrian citizens (this includes 11.7% from other EU countries and ~19% from non-EU countries).
-Major communities include Serbian, Turkish, German, and Polish Austrians, alongside increasing numbers of EU migrants (e.g. from Romania, Slovakia, etc.).
+Major communities include Serbian, Turkish, German, and Polish Austrians, alongside increasing numbers of European Union migrants (such as from Romania, Slovakia).
 The remaining ~69% are Austrian citizens.

-In terms of language and ethnicity, German is the predominant language, but Floridsdorf’s streets reflect diverse cultures.
-Serbian, Turkish, and Croatian are among the most common mother tongues after German (as recorded in the 2001 census).
-The district’s rapid expansion has also attracted many internal migrants from other parts of Vienna and Austria, contributing to a dynamic population mix.
+In terms of language and ethnicity, German is the predominant language, but Floridsdorf's streets reflect diverse cultures.
+Serbian, Turkish, and Croatian are among the most common mother tongues after German, according to the 2001 census.
+The district's rapid expansion has also attracted many internal migrants from other parts of Vienna and Austria, contributing to a dynamic population mix.

 Religion

 Floridsdorf has historically been a predominantly Catholic district.
 Around the turn of the millennium, it had one of the highest proportions of Roman Catholics in Vienna: 53.9% in the 2001 census, compared to the city average of 49.2%.
 The district is served by numerous Catholic parishes and is organized as the City Deanery 21 of the Archdiocese of Vienna.

-Since 1979, Floridsdorf has also been home to Vienna’s largest mosque (the Islamic Centre), reflecting the growing Muslim community.
+Since 1979, Floridsdorf has also been home to Vienna's largest mosque, the Vienna Islamic Centre, reflecting the growing Muslim community.
 As of 2001, about 4.9% of residents were Muslims and 3.0% Orthodox Christians.
 Protestants made up roughly 4.4%.
 Notably, Floridsdorf had the highest share of people stating no religious affiliation in Vienna: 28.9% in 2001, a figure that likely increased in subsequent years.

-Today, the religious landscape is diverse – alongside Catholic churches (such as St. Leopold in Donaufeld and the baroque church of Stammersdorf), there are several Orthodox congregations, a Buddhist center, and the Islamic Centre with its prominent minaret.
+Today, the religious landscape is diverse; alongside Catholic churches, such as St. Leopold in Donaufeld and the baroque church of Stammersdorf, there are several Orthodox congregations, a Buddhist center, and the Islamic Centre with its prominent minaret.